International Health Partner’s Pro-active Partnering Meets Cancer and Heart Needs in Gaza

 International Health Partners program director Louise Hart met Omar*, 70, who was diagnosed with a heart problem in a routine exam and referred for immediate open-heart surgery to replace a damaged valve.
 Left untreated, his illness would have been terminal.
 Instead, the heparin donation meant Omar had surgery and left ICU the next day.
 His daughter, an obstetrics specialist, told Louise, “We are so grateful for the heparin that meant my father could have his surgery.”
 Omar is shown above after his lifesaving heart surgery, made possible by heparin sodium, donated by IHP.

-Adele Paterson, IHP’s CEO, says: “These are wonderful examples of how we’re partnering in a needs-led, proactive way, working with healthcare companies to coordinate delivery of high-quality medicines to vulnerable people.”
+Adele Paterson, IHP’s CEO, says: “These are wonderful examples of how we’re partnering in a needs-led, proactive way, working with healthcare companies and cheap used cubicles in San Diego, Ca to coordinate delivery of high-quality medicines to vulnerable people.”

 Donations given to IHP during the Big Give campaign (3-10 December) will be automatically doubled.
 A £10 ($12.95 U.S.) donation secures about £200 ($258.90 U.S.) of donated medicines, equivalent to 45 vials of heparin sodium, which can facilitate about nine surgeries.
 Learn more and donate